hartwigmedical/hmftools/pipeline/README_ONCOANALYSER.md

 > [!NOTE]
 > Docker on Windows and macOS can perform poorly, so only running oncoanalyser on Linux is currently recommended.

-> [!WARNING]
-> Older versions of Docker may not work with Oncoanalyser.
-We recommend Docker version 25 or later.
-If you are
-> running an older version of your operating system, you may need to upgrade it in order to use an up to date
-> version of Docker.

-### Input Samples Sheet
+### Input samplesheet

 Running an analysis with oncoanalyser requires a samplesheet describing input files and samples.
 The samplesheet contains information that allows oncoanalyser to appropriately group samples (e.g. tumor/normal pairs), locate input files, and select relevant tools to run.

-Each entry in the samplesheet represents a single input file (or, in the case of paired fastq, the forward and reverse fastq files) and is connected with metadata such as sample/group identifers, sample type (tumor/normal), sequence type (DNA/RNA), filetype, and info.
+Each entry in the samplesheet represents a single input file (or, in the case of paired FASTQ, the forward and reverse FASTQ files) and is connected with metadata such as sample/group identifers, sample type (tumor/normal), sequence type (DNA/RNA), and filetype.
 All entries with the same `group_id` value will be grouped together for processing, and the composition of a group determines the type of analysis run.

-An example samplesheet for the WGTS workflow is shown:
+An example samplesheet for the WGTS workflow with BAM inputs is shown:

 ```
-group_id,subject_id,sample_id,sample_type,sequence_type,filetype,info,filepath
-COLO829_example,COLO829,COLO829T,tumor,dna,bam,,/path/to/COLO829T.dna.bam
-COLO829_example,COLO829,COLO829T_RNA,tumor,rna,bam,,/path/to/COLO829T.rna.bam
-COLO829_example,COLO829,COLO829R,normal,dna,bam,,/path/to/COLO829R.dna.bam
+group_id,subject_id,sample_id,sample_type,sequence_type,filetype,filepath
+COLO829_example,COLO829,COLO829R,normal,dna,bam,/path/to/COLO829R.dna.bam
+COLO829_example,COLO829,COLO829T,tumor,dna,bam,/path/to/COLO829T.dna.bam
+COLO829_example,COLO829,COLO829T_RNA,tumor,rna,bam,/path/to/COLO829T.rna.bam
 ```

 In this example, there is a single group (`COLO829_example`) that contains paired tumor/normal DNA BAMs and an RNA BAM,